aoi-yuito/wakalaka-rs/README.md

 [![gh_pr_a](https://img.shields.io/github/issues-pr/Kawaxte/wakalaka-rs?logo=github&style=for-the-badge)](https://github.com/Kawaxte/wakalaka-rs/pulls)
 [![gh_pr_b](https://img.shields.io/github/issues-pr-closed/Kawaxte/wakalaka-rs?logo=github&style=for-the-badge)](https://github.com/Kawaxte/wakalaka-rs/pulls?q=is%3Apr+is%3Aclosed)

-As a fellow Rust user, I'm always open to new ideas and improvements.
-If you have any, feel free to make a copy of the project and submit a pull request.
+If you have any improvements or fixes to be applied, feel free to make a copy of the project and submit a pull request.
 I'll look at it as soon as I can.

-To make a copy of the project and submit a pull request, follow these steps:

 1. Make a copy of the project by clicking the `Fork` button at the top right of the project page.
-2. Download the copied project to your computer using [Git](https://git-scm.com/) or [GitHub Desktop](https://desktop.github.com/).
+2. Download the copied project to your computer using [Git](https://git-scm.com) or [GitHub Desktop](https://desktop.github.com).
     - _Or, you can click the `Download ZIP` button after clicking the `Code` button at the top right of the project page to download the project as a zip file._
 3. Make changes to the project.
 4. Commit the changes to your copied project.